Ray Data

 )

-If you need to configure Ray’s block size (e.g., when Paimon splits exceed Ray’s default 128MB block size), set it before calling to_ray():
+If you need to configure Ray’s block size (e.g., when Paimon splits exceed Ray’s default 128MB block size), set it on the DataContext before calling either read_paimon or to_ray:

 from ray.data import DataContext